 "Wouldn't it be easier if you had a towel there?"

 Let's face it.
 You've been a bit messy, and you're kind of "on notice" now.
 If that siphon hose really was in the bucket, your feet wouldn't be getting wet, right?
 These are the kinds of things that can literally result in ultimatums being given, and threats to make tough choices about countinuing your fishy hobby.
-I've seen friends end up in the proverbial "doghouse" with their spouses over stuff like this, and it didn't always end well for them...Up your game!
+I've seen friends end up in the proverbial "doghouse" with their spouses over stuff like this, and it didn't always end well for them or their hobby "careers"...Up your game!

 It's vitally important to understand the concerns of the other members of your household, and how the aquarium(s) impact them.
 So, why not take the less-than-subtle hint that you should put a drop cloth or towel down on the hardwood floor surrounding the aquarium.
 Talk about preserving domestic tranquility!
 Taking care of the overall home environment is a simple, small gesture that will reap great dividends down the line, trust me!